exasol/script-languages-release/.github/pull_request_template.md

 ### All Submissions:

+* [ ] Check if your pull request goes to the correct bash branch (develop or master)?
 * [ ] Is the title of the Pull Request correct?
 * [ ] Is the title of the corresponding issue correct?
 * [ ] Have you updated the changelog?